iKettles/framer-data-component.framerfx/README.md

 ### Horizontal

 Lays the items out horizontally from left to right.
-Preserves the original width of the connected Design Component.
+Preserves the original width of the connected component.

 | Horizontal |                                                                             |
 | ---------- | --------------------------------------------------------------------------- |